-Dana Bate is an award-winning journalist and author of the novels A SECOND BITE AT THE APPLE (published in the UK as THE STALL OF SECOND CHANCES) and THE GIRLS’ GUIDE TO LOVE AND SUPPER CLUBS (published in the UK as THE SECRET SUPPER CLUB).
-Her third book, TOO MANY COOKS, has one English title.
-This makes her very happy.
+Dana Bate is an award-winning journalist and author of the novels TOO MANY COOKS, A SECOND BITE AT THE APPLE (published in the UK as THE STALL OF SECOND CHANCES) and THE GIRLS’ GUIDE TO LOVE AND SUPPER CLUBS (published in the UK as THE SECRET SUPPER CLUB), which earned a starred review from Publishers Weekly and has been translated into five languages.

 Her writing has appeared in numerous outlets, including McSweeney’s Internet Tendency, Culinate, Table Matters, and Smithsonian.com.
 Prior to her writing career, Dana spent five years working as a Washington, DC-based field producer and on-air reporter for the PBS Nightly Business Report, where she won the prestigious Gerald Loeb Award for a series she produced on the Indian economy.
 The award almost made up for the monkey attack she endured while on location.
 Almost.

 In addition to the daily scripts she wrote for NBR, she contributed regularly to the program’s blog, The XChange, where she wrote about everything from health care to Delhi Belly to Warren Buffett’s minions.
 Unfortunately, the blog no longer exists, and so the detailed, first-person account of her monkey attack has been lost forever.
 The Internet giveth, and the Internet taketh away.

 As an undergraduate, she studied molecular biophysics and biochemistry at Yale University.
 Don’t worry: the choice doesn’t make sense to her parents either.
 In her senior year, she became an anchor and reporter for Yale’s one-hour news radio program, The Blueline Report, a show produced in the style of NPR’s All Things Considered.
 Hooked on the storytelling process, she enrolled in Northwestern’s Medill School of Journalism, where she received a master’s degree and won the Harrington Award for outstanding promise in the field of journalism.
 These days, when she isn’t writing, she can usually be found in her kitchen, whipping up a new recipe from her extensive cookbook collection.
 She currently lives outside Philadelphia with her family.